meh301/HG8045Q/README.md

 # PWNED: HG8045Q
 This is an ongoing project aimed at reverse engineering modern Huawei ONT implementations to evaluate their security.

 ## UPDATE 2020/12/08: Nuro has sent out an update via OLT which changes the master account details.
-The following text is no longer valid.

 ## Note for those reading the news articles with this page quoted: among the other ONU provided by Nuro (ZTE F660A) has also been hacked and presents a greater security risk than the HG8045Q.
 Also please note that ALL OF THE ONU AND ROUTERS PROVIDED BY ALL JAPANESE (and the rest of the world) INTERNET PROVIDERS ARE ALL VULNERABLE IN SOME WAY.
 THIS IS THE HARSH REALITY OF CONSUMER INTERNET HARDWARE.